An Interpretable Hybrid Predictive Model of COVID-19 Cases using Autoregressive Model and LSTM: Methods

 We employ a LSTM regression model, which is represented as where we use $Y_{t-1},...,Y_{t-p}$ as the sequential input data; $G$ represents the neural network architecture shown in Figure \ref{fig:LSTM_structure.png} and $\theta$ represents the weight parameters in neural networks.

-An LSTM layer consists of several cells.
-The core concepts of a LSTM cell are the cell states and its various gates, see Figure \ref{fig:LSTMCELL}.
-The cell state $C_{t-1}$ at time step $t-1$ acts as a transport highway that transfers relative information all the way down the sequence chain, which intuitively characterizes the ''memory'' of the network.
+The core concepts of a LSTM cell are the cell states and the associated gates, as illustrated in Figure \ref{fig:LSTMCELL}.
+The cell state $C_{t-1}$ at time step $t-1$ acts as a transport highway that transfers relative information all the way down the sequence chain, which intuitively characterizes the ``memory'' of the network.
 The cell states, in principle, carry relevant information throughout the processing of the sequence.
 So even information from the earlier time steps can make its way to later time steps, reducing the effects of short-term memory.
 The Forget Gate decides what information should be kept.
 The Input Gate decides what information is to be added from the current step and update the cell state $C_t$ at time step $t$.
 The Output Gate determines what the next hidden state $h_t$ should be.
 The four gates comprise a fully connected feed forward neural network.

 To achieve optimal prediction results using LSTM model, it is crucial to have a careful hyperparameter tuning, including the choice of units (dimension of the hidden state), the number of cells (i.e. the number of time steps), and layers.
 This is usually a difficult task in practice.
-For example, few LSTM cells are unlikely to capture the structure of the sequence, while too many LSTM cells might lead to overfitting.\\

-However, just like other neural networks, a well-known limitation of LSTM is its lack of interpretability \cite{interpretability}.
+For example, few LSTM cells are unlikely to capture the structure of the sequence, while too many LSTM cells might lead to overfitting.
+However, just like other neural networks, a well-known limitation of LSTM is its lack of interpretability \cite{Murdoch1900654116}.

-\subsection{The Hybrid Model}
+\subsection{The hybrid model}

 As discussed above, both AR and LSTM have their relative strength and limitations in their prospective domains.
-To conserve the advantages and overcome the limitations, we combine the two models additively into one single Hybrid model, which is expressed as
+We propose to combine the two models additively into one single hybrid model, which is expressed as

-where $p$ is the lag number and $\alpha$ weights the contribution of two components: by tuning the value of $\alpha$, one can strike a balance between the prediction given by AR and LSTM parts, and thus a prediction of linear and nonlinear signals.\\
+where $p$ is the lag number and $\alpha$ weights the contribution of two components: by tuning the value of $\alpha$, one can strike a balance between the prediction given by AR and LSTM parts, and thus a prediction of linear and nonlinear signals.

-The addition as a combination method is preferable since it preserves the low complexity and enjoys a better interpretability than other methods do, for example, the one by multiplication.
-We will compare the performance of the Hybrid model to its two separated components.\\